grantrostig/pagination/README.md

 Implementation:

-The code of this repository is a growing body which illustrates some ideas on the data structures that may be used in some capacity.
+The code of this repository is a growing body which illustrates some ideas about the data structures that may be used in some capacity.
-It gives hints on some of the above alternative design approaches, where some approaches are commented out.
+It also gives hints on some of the above alternative design approaches, where some approaches are commented out.
 It also gives some hints on possible syntax and usage.